ArthurZey/arthurzey.github.io/_pages/one-good-thing.md

 sitemap: false
 ---

+## 2026-09-13
+Had a great time with Vekslers and Armstrongs at Staunton and then having them over for dinner, after a very productive day already.

 ## 2026-09-12
 Had a nice steak dinner with Scott after he and Chase got back from climbing.